Gold best protection as US-Iran tensions heat up: Goldman Sachs

 The U.S. became a net petroleum exporter in September and is now “less sensitive to oil disruptions and price spikes" than it has been in the past, Currie wrote.

-Mohamed El-Erian, chief economic adviser at the Frankfurt-based Allianz Global Investors, with $623 million in assets under management, agreed with that view.
+Mohamed El-Erian, chief economic adviser at the Frankfurt-based Allianz Global Investors, with $623 billion in assets under management, agreed with that view.
 He told FOX Business’ Maria Bartiromo that the U.S. is “less sensitive and less vulnerable” to the oil price swings of the past now that it is the largest producer.

-Others, like Krishna Memani, chief investment officer and head of fixed income at Invesco Advisers, a management firm with $1.2 trillion in assets under management, are looking elsewhere to protect their portfolios.
+Others, like Krishna Memani, former vice chairman of investments at Invesco, a management firm with $1.2 trillion in assets under management, are looking elsewhere to protect their portfolios.

 CLICK HERE TO READ MORE ON FOX BUSINESS